Should you use DISC for Hiring?

 DISC Basic Graph

-Determining Job Fit with a Validated Hiring Assessment
+Determining Job Fit with Non-DISC Assessments

-1. Thinking Abilities (Cognition, how a person understands and uses information; not just what they know)
+1. Thinking Abilities (Cognition, how a person understands and uses information, not just what they know)

 2. Behavior